mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 Although the material and the methods are designed to cater for the NYU Abu Dhabi High Performance Computing environment, it is possible to run this workshop on any other system provided that the neccessary software is installed, and the data is uploaded to that environment.
 It will also be neccessary to change the input and output directories/files to accomodate such an environment.

-We will start with quality trimmed sequencing files (Illumina paired end short reads), and throughout the course of the workshop, we will learn how to process and analyze the data so that we end up with readcounts files that can be further used for making graphs and visulizing results.
-Moving forward, we will use the publically available mouse data downloaded from Benayoun et al. 2019 (https://genome.cshlp.org/content/29/4/697).
+We will start off with fastq files sequencing files that are already quality trimmed (Illumina paired end short reads), and throughout the course of the workshop, we will learn how to process and analyze the data so that we end up with readcounts files that can be further used for making graphs and visulizing results.
+Moving forward, we will use the publically available mouse data downloaded from Benayoun et al. 2019 and can be found here. (https://genome.cshlp.org/content/29/4/697).

 More specifically, we will: